eduardoCorreaaa/eduardoCorreaaa/README.md

 ###

-<p align="left">My name is Eduardo Correa, and I'm a Frontend Developer, from Londrina, Brazil 🇧🇷</p>
+<p align="left">My name is Eduardo Correa, and I'm a developer passionate about programming, from Londrina, Brazil 🇧🇷</p>

 ###